 Other Munich attractions worth checking out

-The amount of all Munich attractions is definitely more than a couple days’ worth of a visit.
+The amount of all Munich attractions can fill more than a couple of days’ worth of a visit.
 Even if you don’t have long to spend here, there is enough to give you a taste of what the city has to offer.
-Here are just few other attractions that I planned on visiting and didn’t get around to.
+Here are just a few other Munich attractions that I planned on visiting and didn’t get around to.
 They are all worthy addition to every visitor’s list.

 Asamkirche (Asam Church)